Full Circle Farm

-This conservation project provides significant public benefits including the protection of natural open space and working lands, as designated by the Charleston County Comprehensive Greenbelt Plan.
+This conservation project provides significant public benefits including the protection of natural open space and working lands.
 It provides a public vista along a high-traffic road that connects to the State-designated Bohicket Road Scenic Highway which includes other agricultural, historical, and recreational sites.

 Historically Johns Island has been primarily an agricultural community.
 The conservation of this working farm will ensure that this land remains open and available to local food providers.
 It is the desire of the current landowner as well as East Cooper Land Trust that the land contributes to the Charleston region as a local food source for years to come.
 Much of the land suitable for horse and livestock grazing throughout Johns Island is being replaced with residential and commercial development spreading outside the County’s Urban Growth Boundary, which ceases nearby to the east.
 The property contributes to the availability of open pastures suitable for this purpose as well.